Skip to content

 CEL Expressions

 Mantle uses CEL (Common Expression Language) for conditional logic and data access between steps.
+See the Expressions guide for practical examples.
 CEL expressions appear in two places:

 1. if fields — determine whether a step runs